 After our discussion, Jason felt that everything I had suggested seemed possible but that the overall plan was overwhelming.
 I suggested that he takes each piece of advice on its own.
 To start with, he needs to work to add activity minutes every day.
 To help track this, Jason may find a pedometer helps keep him focused.
 Then, as Jason’s confidence grows, I also think he’ll find a fitness journal useful.

-I’m confident that Jason can apply this advice and I’ll be checking in with him periodically to see how he’s getting on.
-Let me know in the comments if you face any of the same problems or if you have any solutions to share!
+I’m confident that Jason can apply this advice, and I’ll be checking in with him periodically to see how he’s getting on.

 Enter your email address to get the great info on nutrition, fitness and beauty in your inbox.